module-federation/core/packages/native-federation-typescript/README.md

-    deleteTypesFolder?: boolean; // indicate if the types folder will be deleted when the job completes, default is 'true' additionalFilesToCompile?: string[] // The path of each additional file which should be emitted compilerInstance?: 'tsc' | 'vue-tsc' // The compiler to use to emit files, default is 'tsc' }
+    deleteTypesFolder?: boolean; // indicate if the types folder will be deleted when the job completes, default is 'true' additionalFilesToCompile?: string[] // The path of each additional file which should be emitted compilerInstance?: 'tsc' | 'vue-tsc' // The compiler to use to emit files, default is 'tsc' generateAPITypes?: boolean; // whether to generate the `loadRemote` type in `Federation Runtime` extractThirdParty?: boolean; // whether to extract third-party package types, eg: react extractRemoteTypes?: boolean; // whether to extract the type of `remotes` abortOnError?: boolean; // whether to throw an error when a problem is encountered during type generation }
 ```